holstegelab/aghub_docs/agh_use_of_research_drive.md

        mount_rd RD:your_folder_name
    ```

 >[!NOTE]
 > This assumes that you have named your configuration 'RD'.
 If you have chosen a different name, replace 'RD' with the
-   > name of your configuration.
+> name of your configuration. `your_folder_name` is the name of the folder you seen when executing `rclone ls RD:`.

    This script will excute a rclone mount command (see below), and run this in a so-called 'screen' session in the background.